Snow Sports

 progression.

-Discuss the five types of Alpine skis.
+Discuss the different types of Alpine skis.
 Demonstrate two ways to carry

 skis and poles safely and easily.